neuropoly/intranet.neuro.polymtl.ca/geek-tips/git.md

 ### Maintain your branch up-to-date

-Once the clone is complete your repo will have a remote named âoriginâ that points to your fork on GitHub.
-Donât let the name confuse you, this does not point to the original repo you forked from.
-To help you keep track of that repo you need to add another remote named âupstreamâ:
+Once the clone is complete your repo will have a remote named `origin` that points to your fork on GitHub.
+Don't let the name confuse you, this does not point to the original repo you forked from.
+To help you keep track of that repo you need to add another remote named `upstream`:

 * open a terminal, go to your repos and type: